The 13 Most Common Nutrient Deficiencies (and How to Fix Them)

 Up to 90% of adults may be deficient in this master mineral that’s required for over 600 enzymatic reactions!
 Magnesium is indispensable for nerve and heart function, energy production, relieving muscle cramps and spasms, and neutralizing stress.

-Unfortunately, signs of magnesium deficiency like anxiety, insomnia, muscle tightness, headaches and fatigue are often brushed off and the underlying cause isn’t addressed.
-Severe cases can even lead to irregular heart rhythms, osteoporosis, and elevated inflammation.
+Unfortunately, signs of magnesium deficiency like stress, insomnia, muscle tightness, headaches and fatigue are often brushed off and the underlying cause isn’t addressed.
+Severe cases can even lead to irregular heart rhythms, osteoporosis, and elevated discomfort.

 To get more magnesium, eat pumpkin seeds, spinach, avocados, and dark chocolate and supplement with chelated forms like glycinate or malate which are easier for your body to absorb and utilize.